Toyota HiLux vs Ford Ranger

 Ford and Toyota have been duking it out with two strong utes.
 But which is best?

-It has a reputation as an ultra-tough, rugged and stout ute.
+It has a reputation as an ultra-tough, rugged and stout pick-up.
 Toyota plays this up with outlandish adverts like this one shown in New Zealand.

 The Ranger isn't as old as the HiLux, having lived a life as a badge-engineered Mazda for many years.
-The ute was known as the Ford Courier until 2006 when Ford dropped the Courier name in favour of the Ranger moniker.
+Until 2006, the ute was known as the Courier when Ford dropped the postal service sounding name in favour of the Ranger moniker.
 While the Ranger hasn't shifted as many units as the HiLux, it is an award-winning vehicle.
-It's taken a handful of international one-tonner trophies and even knocked its Japanese sparring partner from its perch as the top-selling 4x4 last year.
+It's taken a handful of international one-tonner trophies and even knocked its Japanese sparring partner from its perch as the top-selling 4x4 in 2017.
 Unlike the HiLux, since 2011, the Ranger platform has been developed in Australia.
+The Aussie engineered T6 platform, as it is known, went on to be the base for international spec Rangers.
+Ford's Everest and Ranger Raptor also share the same mechanical underpinnings as does the twin-under-the-skin Mazda BT50.

 Ford Ranger vs Toyota HiLux